DAGWorks-Inc/burr/docs/concepts/transitions.rst

         ("from", "to", when(foo="bar"),  # will evaluate when the state has the variable "foo" set to the value "bar" ("from", "to", expr('epochs>100')) # will evaluate to True when the state has the variable "foo" set to the value "bar"
-        ("from", "to", default)  # will always evaluate to True )
+        ("from", "to", default)  # will always evaluate to True ("from", "to") # leaving out a third conditions we allow defaults )